Inclusion Links

 Directories: One Place Only

 File systems force everything into a single hierarchy.
-A document about “React Performance Optimization” must live in either /frontend/react/ or /performance/—it can’t naturally exist in both.
+A note about “Meditation” must live in either /health/ or /productivity/—it can’t naturally exist in both.

 This leads to: